-AND just when I least expected it, the thing I (we) wanted most in the world happens.
-It did for us.
+AND just when I least expected it, the thing I (we) wanted most in the world happened.
+We got a phone call, but not just any phone call.
+It was THE phone call asking if you wanted to be parents.
 We adopted a precious little boy and part of my soul was restored!
 PARENTS!
 I still pinch myself because it feels so surreal... a dream I am sure I will wake from.
-But there is one thing I am absolutely certain of, I would not trade the heartache for anything.
+There is one thing I am absolutely certain of, I would not trade the heartache for anything.
 I would re-live it a thousand times over for my child.

-So I traded corporate attire for mommy attire.
+I gladly traded corporate attire for mommy attire, and we became Howard, party of three.
 With the shedding of the suit my artistic heart quickened.
 It was free!
 When my son started school I gave into the voices in my head.
-I tossed the corporate high heels for crocs, business contacts for glitter, glue, and crafts!
-And I AM happy!
-I feel like I have been reborn and I can't wait to see where this roller coaster ride leads me.
+I traded the corporate high heels for flip flops and business contacts for glitter, glue, and crafts!
+I'm not exactly sure how I stumbled across Etsy, but when I did I knew I had found a home.